Best Fonts for Email: Usage Tips and Tricks

 But never underline your text and never apply italic typeface out of email accessibility reasons.

 The main feature of your content’s font is legibility.
 Legibility is the ability to distinguish one letter from another.
-Of course, legible body text is better and faster to read, so check if all character spacing that they are visible, clear, and distinctive enough.
+Of course, legible body text is better and faster to read, so check if all character spacing is visible, clear, and distinctive enough.

 What is the most readable typography?
 The experiment about font legibility was conducted by Norbert Schwarz and Hyunjin Song in 2010.
 The results were impressive.
 You spend almost twice as much time reading italic font styles and decorative fonts compared to regular ones:

 Speaking of legibility...
-There are two major types of fonts: Serif and Sans Serif.
+There are two major types: Serif and Sans Serif font.
 Let's see which font to use for email newsletters.

 Typefaces do affect the legibility of other fonts for email, too.
 What’s the difference between them?